Nanaimo by Kayak / Canoe

 Pipers Lagoon & Neck Point

-Neither Pipers Lagoon nor Neck Point offers a long coastline to explore by kayak, so you would probably extend your experience by paddling between them, or to the Five Fingers Islands to the east.
+Neither Pipers Lagoon nor Neck Point offers a long coastline to explore by kayak, so you would probably extend your experience by paddling between them, or to the Hudson Rocks and Five Finger Island to the east.

 Launch from: End of Lagoon Road (off Hammond Bay Rd) ; Neck Point Park parking lot